Antiquities: History

 The sense of antiquitates, the idea that a civilization could be recovered by a systematic exploration of its relics and material culture, in the sense used by Varro and reflected in Josephus' Antiquities of the Jews was lost during the Middle Ages, when ancient objects were collected with other appeals, the rarity or strangeness of their materials or simply because they were thought to be endowed with magical or miraculous powers.
 Precious cameos and other antique carved gems might be preserved when incorporated into crowns and diadems and liturgical objects, consular ivory diptychs by being used as gospel covers.
 Roman columns could be re-erected in churches. sarcophagi could receive new occupants and cinerary urns could function as holy water stoups.
 Sculptural representations of the human form, feared and reviled as "idols" could be rehabilitated by reidentifying their subjects: the equestrian bronze Marcus Aurelius of the Campidoglio was respected as a representation of the Christian emperor Constantine, and in Pavia the Regisole acquired a civic role that preserved it.
 In Rome the Roman bronze Spinario was admired for itself by the guidebook writer Magister Gregorius.
-The classicism of the Carolingian renaissance was in part inspired by appreciation of Late Antique manuscripts: the Utrecht Psalter attempts to recreate such a Late Antique original, both in its handwriting and its illustrations.
+The classicism of the Carolingian Renaissance was in part inspired by appreciation of Late Antique manuscripts: the Utrecht Psalter attempts to recreate such a Late Antique original, both in its handwriting and its illustrations.

 Many museums hold these artifacts and keep them safe so that we have access to the knowledge they hold about the past.
 On September 2 the National Museum of Brazil was engulfed in flames.
 This event caused many artifacts to be lost forever.

-Illegal trading

-The export of antiquities is now heavily controlled by law in almost all countries and by the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, but a large and increasing trade in Illicit antiquities continues.
-The Euphronios Krater is an apparent example that has come to light.
-Another example is the ambiguous legal case concerning the Getty Museum's "Bronze Statue of a Victorious Youth".

-The field has been further complicated by the trade in Archaeological forgeries, such as the Etruscan terracotta warriors, the Persian Princess, and the Getty kouros.
+Trading

+Trading of antiquities can be legal or illegal.
+The looting of archaeological sites or museums to supply the black market in antiquities poses a grave threat to the world's cultural heritage.
+Irreplaceable archaeological information may be lost.